Gelation in cluster coagulation processes: Introduction

-In this paper, we assume that the process depends on a parameter $N \in \mathbb{N}$, which one may consider as (up to random fluctuations) the total \emph{initial mass} of the system, and analyse the process as in the limiting regime as $N \to \infty$.
-We consider the configuration of clusters at time $t$ as being encoded by a \emph{random point measure} $\mathbf{L}^{(N)}_{t}$ on $E$, so that, for any set $A \subseteq E$, $a \in (0, \infty)$, $\mathbf{L}^{(N)}_{t}(A \cap m^{-1}([a, \infty)))$ denotes the random number of clusters of mass at least $a$ belonging to $A$.
-We denote by $\mathcal{M}_{+}(E)$ the set of finite, positive measures on $E$.
-We may then consider the process as a measure-valued Markov process, whose infinitesimal generator $\mathcal{A}$ is defined as follows: for any bounded measurable test function $F:\ME \rightarrow \mathbb{R}$, we have
+Throughout this paper we consider sequences of cluster coagulation processes, depending on a parameter $N \in \mathbb{N}$, that is for each process of the sequence we have a coagulation kernel that depends on the parameter (we denote it with $K_N$).
+One may consider this parameter $N$, up to random fluctuations, as the total \emph{initial mass} of the system.
+We analyse the process in limiting regimes as $N \to \infty$.
+For each $N \in \mathbb{N}$, we consider the process as a measure valued Markov process $(\mathbf{L}^{(N)}_{t})_{t \geq 0}$ on the space of \emph{finite point measures} on $E$, i.e., the space of positive, integer valued, finite measures on $E$.
+The point measure $\mathbf{L}^{(N)}_{t}$ encodes the configuration of clusters at time $t$, so that for $A \subseteq E$, $a \in (0, \infty)$, $\mathbf{L}^{(N)}_{t}(A \cap m^{-1}([a, \infty)))$ denotes the random number of clusters of mass at least $a$ belonging to $A$ at time $t$.
+Suppose $\mathcal{M}_{+}(E)$ denotes the set of finite, positive measures on $E$.
+Then, the infinitesimal generator $\mathcal{A}_{N}$ associated with the process is defined as follows: for any bounded measurable test function $F:\mathcal{M}_{+}(E) \rightarrow \mathbb{R}$, we have